 PS5 Specs Show Promise For PSVR 2

-While it’s keeping quiet on many features, Sony did recently release specs for the PS5, promising high-end PC power for console VR.
+The PS5 is an absolute powerhouse, capable of delivering native 4K games with stunning graphics.
+Meanwhile, the specs promise PC-like power in console VR.
 Here’s a chart outlining the specs for the console stacked up against the PS4 and enhanced PS4 Pro, whipped up by our own David Heaney.

-Perhaps the most important point to stress here; we know for fact Sony is researching the device that could become PSVR 2.
+Sony’s research into a successor headset for PSVR 2 dates back years.
 In mid-2019, Sony’s Vice President of R&D, Dominic Mallinson gave a talk outlining what to expect from the next generation of VR headsets.

 He outlined devices that boast ‘roughly double’ the pixel count of then-current headsets (PSVR, Rift, Vive) and support for high dynamic range, which brings a wider array of colors to the screen.
-Plus Mallinson pointed towards a wider, 120 degree field of view to see more of the virtual world, and optional wireless support.
-There might even be eye-tracking included.
+Plus Mallinson pointed toward a wider field of view to see more of the virtual world, and optional wireless support.

 What’s your take on PSVR 2?
 Are you looking forward to the headset?
 Let us know in the comments below!